pratikgade49/forecasting/backend/README.md

 - Data can be queried and filtered efficiently

 ### Backup and Recovery
-- Regular MySQL backups recommended
+- Regular PostgreSQL backups recommended
-- Export data using standard MySQL tools
+- Export data using standard PostgreSQL tools (pg_dump)
 - Database schema can be recreated using setup script